fpaxos/fpaxos-lib/README.md

 # LibFPaxos

-LibFPaxos is a extended version of LibPaxos3[http://libpaxos.sourceforge.net] which draws a distinction between the quorums sizes for Paxos's two phases.
+LibFPaxos is a extended version of [LibPaxos3](http://libpaxos.sourceforge.net) which draws a distinction between the quorums used for Paxos's two phases.
 The code is not production ready and should be used for experimentation only.

 ## LibPaxos3 (Original Readme)